hashgraph/hedera-services/docs/design/virtual-addresses.md

   - Support `virtual_address_override` logic for `ContractCreate` and `ContractCall` transaction
 - Phase 4
   - Support virtual address disabling on `CryptoUpdate`
-  - Design virtual address deletion & transfer
+  - Design virtual address removal & transfer

 ## Acceptance Tests

 ### Positive Tests
 - `CryptoCreate` with `ECDSA key` should create an account with single virtual address and make it the default virtual address
 - `CryptoCreate` with `ECDSA key alias` should create an account with single virtual address and make it the default virtual address
+- `CryptoCreate` with `evmAddress alias` should create an account with single virtual address and make it the default virtual address
 - `CryptoCreate` with `evmAddress` should create a hollow account with single virtual address and make it the default virtual address
 - `CryptoTransfer` with `ECDSA key alias` to a non-existing account should auto-create an account with single virtual address and make it the default virtual address
+- `CryptoTransfer` with `evmAddress alias` to a non-existing account should auto-create an account with single virtual address and make it the default virtual address
 - `CryptoTransfer` with `evmAddress` to a non-existing account should lazy-create a hollow account with single virtual address and make it the default virtual address
 - `EthereumTransaction` to a non-existing account with `tx.to` EVM address value should lazy-create a hollow account with single virtual address and make it the default virtual address
 - `ContractCreate/ContractCall` for an account with a default virtual address should use that address in the EVM